Orthogonal dissection into few rectangles: Introduction

 \section{Introduction}

+Problems of rearranging polygonal shapes into simpler shapes, such as orthogonal polygons into rectangles, have many applications in such varied topics as VLSI design, DNA microarray layout, image processing, radiation therapy planning, and robot self-assembly~\cite{Epp-WG-09,Pat-CAD-77,HanHubLip-CT-02,CheIyeKas-TSE-88,FerSanSkl-CVGIP-84,Eng-DAM-09,Kal-EJC-09,LiZha-IROS-05}.
+One way to do this, but not the only way, is by subdivision.
 Slicing an orthogonal polygon horizontally through each vertex partitions it into rectangles, but may use more rectangles than necessary.
-Instead, a partition into a minimum number of rectangles can be found in polynomial time, even for polygons with holes.
-The algorithm finds axis-parallel segments through pairs of non-convex vertices, and uses bipartite matching to find a maximum independent set in the intersection graph of segments.
-The resulting independent slices, with one additional slice through each remaining non-convex vertex, minimize the number of rectangles~\cite{FerSanSkl-CVGIP-84,LipLodLuc-FI-79,Oht-ISCAS-82,Epp-WG-09}.
+Instead, an algorithm based on bipartite matching can find a partition into a minimum number of rectangles in polynomial time, even for polygons with holes.
+The algorithm finds axis-parallel segments through pairs of non-convex vertices, constructs a bipartite intersection graph of these segments, and uses the fact that in bipartite graphs, maximum independent sets can be found using maximum matchings.
+Slicing along a maximum independent set of segments, with additional slices through each non-convex vertex missed by the independent set, produces a set of as few rectangles as possible~\cite{FerSanSkl-CVGIP-84,LipLodLuc-FI-79,Oht-ISCAS-82,Epp-WG-09}.